 ICT and particularly Mobile technology hold the most transformative power of our time.
 It has the capacity to connect even the most isolated communities to sources of information and services that can have direct impact on their livelihoods and quality of life.
 Services delivered via phones and Internet are critical to generating social impact in different life aspects.

 Despite the rapid expansion of telecommunication and mobile technologies, many people around the world still remain away from the reach of the digital revolution.
-Many of the digital innovations didn’t achieve yet economically sustainable scale and are accessible only to a fragment of those who need them most.
+Many of the digital innovations [USA MOD]have not yet achieved [USA SUP]economically sustainable scale and are accessible only to a fragment of those who need them most.

-In the wake of the adoption of the new Sustainable Development Goals, mainstreaming digital innovations in all sectors is unavoidable if we are to achieve those goals by 2030.
+In [USA MOD]light of the continued relevance of the WSIS Action lines, as well as the adoption of the new Sustainable Development Goals, mainstreaming digital innovations in all sectors is unavoidable if we are to achieve those goals by 2030.
 All people particularly at the Bottom of the Pyramid (BOP) should have affordable access through smart devices to key information and life-enhancing services critical for sustainable development.
 This would require much more than just infrastructure – extending access must be accompanied by the availability of relevant ICT applications and services to extend access to digital education, healthcare, agriculture, energy and financial and commercial services.

 Implementation framework